cesarcarrera96/Trabajo-Titulacion-MSDS-USFQ/README.md

 The models are trained and evaluated under identical preprocessing and validation conditions, using metrics such as Accuracy, F1-score, ROC-AUC, and Precision.
 Additionally, a statistical hypothesis test is performed to determine whether the Ensemble model achieves statistically superior performance compared to the other methods, particularly in terms of ROC-AUC and F1-score.

-> **Important note**: The original hospital dataset is not publicly shared in this repository due to privacy and confidentiality constraints.
-Instead, we provide guidelines, synthetic examples, and scripts so that the experiments can be reproduced on similar tabular classification problems.

 ---

 ## Repository Structure